francois-berder/trace-decoder/doc/sifive_perf.md

 ### Example Program

 Below is a complete example of a simple program that recursively computes a Fibonacci number.
 The program has the necessary calls described above to collect function entry/exit performance data on a Linux target.
 The bare-metal version is similar.
+This Linux example assumed the necessary trace-perf device driver has been previously loaded.
+See the trace-perf documentation for instructions on how to build and load the device driver (TBD).

 ```
 #include <stdio.h>